-- The three body movements presented must come from different categories a-f as outlined in the Artistic Impression document. - Body movements performed at the beginning or end of the sequence whilst the skaters are stationary are not to be considered. - The body movements should be spaced throughout the sequence with at least one (1) step or turn in between.
-Body movements presented one after the other are to be counted as one movement, and in this case the category of the movement can be determined as the one that favors the skaters for confirmation of the feature.
+- The three body movements presented must come from different spatial groups (High, Medium & Low) as outlined in the Artistic Impression document. - Body movements performed at the beginning or end of the sequence whilst the skaters are stationary are not to be considered. - The body movements should be spaced throughout the sequence with at least one (1) step or turn in between.
+Body movements presented one after the other are to be counted as one movement, and in this case the spatial category of the movement can be determined as the one that favors the skaters for confirmation of the feature.